Released February 18th 2006

 Initially contemporaries of Huggy Bear and lumped in with the first wave of the UK Riot Grrl movement, Linus were involved in other projects, such as organising the first two-day PIAO festival, and promoting the successful Bandland club nights (including shows with Gorky’s Zygotic Mynci and the Raincoats).

-Linus played with artists as diverse as Bikini Kill, Cat Power, Cornershop, Hole, Jad Fair, The Jon Spencer Blues Explosion, KaitO, Sebadoh, and Sonic Boom.
+Linus played with artists as diverse as Bikini Kill, Cat Power, Cornershop, Hole, Jad Fair, The Jon Spencer Blues Explosion, Sebadoh, and Sonic Boom.

 Linus ended suddenly in 2005, when guitarist Andy Roberts was tragically involved in a fatal hit and run accident.